-Throughout the course of pre-modern China’s history, the planning and performance of religious ritual has been a primary concern.
-Offerings of bloody victuals, drink, and later incense, to gods and ancestors seek to ensure the ongoing vitality and prosperity of the living and the peaceful security and well-being of the ancestral dead.
-Sacrifices were understood as food, sustenance for the occupants of the other world, who, in return, would imbue the sacrificed provender with blessings (fu福) that the sacrificer and family could share by consuming the food.
+Throughout the course of premodern China’s history, the planning and performance of religious ritual has been a primary concern.
+These offerings of bloody victuals, drink, and, later, incense to gods and ancestors seek to ensure the ongoing vitality and prosperity of the living and the peaceful security and well-being of the ancestral dead.
+Sacrifices were understood as food, sustenance for the occupants of the other world, who would, in return, imbue the sacrificed provender with blessings (fu福), which the sacrificer and family could share by consuming the food.
 This sacrificial ritual is at the heart of a diffuse, indigenous religion that encompasses people of all social classes, from the poorest peasant to the ruler and his representatives.
-Although such practices were never named, scholars sometimes isolate segments and discuss them as “folk religion,” “state religion,” “Confucianism,” or “Daoism.”
-C. K. Yang dubbed the complex “shenism” based on the Chinese word for god (shen神), but this term ignores the closely parallel practices directed toward the ancestors.
-Here, the term Chinese Popular Religion is used to refer to this complex of beliefs and practices.
+It was never named, but scholars sometimes isolate segments and discuss them as “folk religion,” “state religion,” “Confucianism,” or “Daoism.”
+C. K. Yang dubbed the complex “shenism” based on the Chinese word for god (shen神), but this ignores the closely parallel practices directed toward the ancestors.
+Here we will use the term Chinese popular religion to refer to this complex of beliefs and practices.

-Daoism (previously Taoism) is a vexed word that has been used to represent several distinct terms in Chinese.
-In this article, it refers to China’s indigenous organized religion, a faith founded upon a revelation in 142
+Daoism (previously Taoism) is a vexed word that has been used to stand for several distinct terms in Chinese.
+Here it will refer to China’s indigenous organized religion, a faith founded upon a revelation in 142